5 Lip Balms in 5 Minutes...

 Let's get straight into the first step, assembly.

-You will need 5 small glass pots with lids, 4 tbsp shea or cocoa butter, 4 tbsp carrier oil, 4 tbsp beeswax or carnauba wax and your favourite essential oils.
+You will need 5 small glass pots or metal tins with lids, 2 tbsp shea or cocoa butter, 5 tbsp carrier oil, 2 tbsp beeswax or carnauba wax and your favourite essential oils.

 I use shea AND cocoa butter, 2 tbsp of each.
 You can use whichever you have, or combine them.

 Line up your pots and figure out your essential oil blends, adding 4-5 drops straight into each pot.
 (Simple right, just remember to mix later!)

 - Ylang Ylang & Rose Geranium